Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Concentration bounds for stochastic approximation

-\end{assumption} The sequence $\{\zeta_n\}$ represents an external control process that influences the Markovian noise $\{y_n\}$.
-The dynamics of $\{y_n\}$ also depend on the stochastic approximation iterates $\{x_n\}$.
-In the context of Boltzmann Q-learning, $\zeta_n$ corresponds to the temperature schedule $\lambda_n$, while for \seg~Q-learning it corresponds to the pair $(\epsilon_n,\lambda_n)$.
+\end{assumption} The dynamics of $\{y_n\}$ depend on the iterates $\{x_n\}$ and sequence $\{\zeta_n\}$ which represents an external control process.
+For Boltzmann Q-learning, $\zeta_n$ corresponds to the temperature schedule $\lambda_n$, while for \seg~Q-learning it corresponds to $(\epsilon_n,\lambda_n)$, the exploration and temperature schedules, respectively.

 \begin{assumption} For each $(\zeta,x) \in \cZ \times \cX$, the Markov chain with transition kernel $p^{(\zeta,x)}$ on the state space $\cY$ is irreducible and admits a unique stationary distribution, denoted by $\mu^{(\zeta,x)} = \{\mu^{(\zeta,x)}(i)\}_{i \in \cY}$.~Define